farkwun/post_lunch_prep_bot/README.md

 The main bot, found in prepsetup.py, takes in user input via private message and performs the actual announcements.

-A secondary bot, with credentials defined in announce.py, is never actually run - rather, the credentials are used to fire off a Python script scheduled using cron.
+A secondary bot, with credentials used in announce.py, is never actually run - rather, the credentials are used in a Python script scheduled using cron.

 ## Installation

 This project has the following dependencies
 - [python-zulip-api](https://github.com/zulip/python-zulip-api)
 - cron
-- two zuliprc files
-  - The post-lunch-prep bot itself
+- A zuliprc file for the post-lunch-prep bot called zuliprc (a sample zuliprc can be found in the repository)
-  - A scheduling bot
+- A zuliprc file for the scheduling bot called announcerzuliprc (a sample announcerzuliprc can be found in the repository)

 To run the bot -